-Thanks to HKWiPS, I've met some very special women who have assisted me on my new writing journey.
-I've always enjoyed organising events.
-Managing a Life-skills charity in NZ was a highlight.
-I've taught English, taken my own Confident Communication courses and worked in sales.
-Now I'm into Podcasts!
+Through joining WiPS, Suzanne met some very special women who have assisted her on her new writing journey.
+She's always enjoyed organizing events.
+Managing a life-skills charity in New Zealand was a highlight.
+Suzanne has taught English, run her own Confident Communication courses and worked in sales.
+Now she is into Podcasts!

-An experienced editor and publications manager, Gillian Bickley has authored works on C19th HK history and 5 poetry collections.
-A professor of English literature for 30 years, Gillian is co-founder, with her husband, Verner Bickley, of 2 annual international prizes for unpublished writing, one for book-length work, one for single poems.
+An experienced editor and publications manager, Gillian Bickley has authored works on C19th HK history and five poetry collections.
+A professor of English literature for 30 years, Gillian is co-founder, with her husband, Verner Bickley, of two annual international prizes for unpublished writing, one for book-length work, one for single poems.

 Samantha Bradley is a lawyer living in Hong Kong.
 A lover of literature since an early age her passion for writing poetry emerged only recently.
 Finding inspiration in daily events and those around her she writes spontaneously at home, on the ferry, in the bar, on the street to capture thoughts, emotions and moments in time